 Variation in density of plucking points (No. m-2 plucking round-1)

 Density of plucking point is an important yield attributing parameter of tea indicating the yield potential of the crop.
-A perusal of data presented in Table 1 indicated that the density of plucking points/m2/round of plucking was increased in every observation under all the treatments compared to control except Nano NPK @ 3200 ml.
-The highest and the lowest values were recorded under Nano NPK @ 2400 ml/ha and Nano NPK @ 3200 ml/ha respectively.
-However, the treatment affect was found to be statistically not significant in the month of June, July, August, September and November.
+A perusal of data presented in Table 1 indicated that the density of plucking points/m2/round of plucking was increased in every observation under all the treatments compared to control except Nano NPK at 3200 ml.
+The highest and the lowest values were recorded under Nano NPK at 2400 ml/ha and Nano NPK at 3200 ml/ha respectively.
+However, the treatment effect was found to be statistically not significant in the months of June, July, August, September and November.
 Significant variations were observed in October and mean of June – November.
-In October, there was no significant difference was observed among the treatments except Nano NPK @ 3200 ml/ha.
-The mean values of June – November, indicated that T3 recorded the highest value (123.67 No./m2) of no. of plucking points/m2 which showed 7.74 and 2.44 per cent more over control (T6) and NPK mixture (T5) respectively.
+In October, there was no significant difference observed among the treatments except Nano NPK at 3200 ml/ha.
+The mean values of June – November, indicated that T3 recorded the highest value (123.67 No./m2) of no. of plucking points/m2 which showed 7.74 and 2.44 % more over control (T6) and NPK mixture (T5) respectively.
 However, that treatment was statistically at par with those of T5 (120.72 No./m2) and T2 (118.22 No./m2) in this respect.
-In the present study, it was showed that application of Nano NPK @ 800 – 2400 ml/ha recorded higher number of plucking points m-2 over control which might be due to production of more number of new shoots after proper utilization of nitrogen from Nano NPK throughout the flushing period resulted emergence of new shoots.
-As after application of Nano NPK, unutilized nitrogen, phosphorus and potassium present in the vacuoles utilized and distributed properly through pholem to the sinks and as a result, the leaf nitrogen, phosphorus and potassium percentage were increased.
+In the present study, it was showed that application of Nano NPK at 800 – 2400 ml/ha recorded higher number of plucking points m-2 over control which might be due to production of more number of new shoots after proper utilization of nitrogen from Nano NPK throughout the flushing period resulted emergence of new shoots.
+After application of Nano NPK, unutilized nitrogen, phosphorus and potassium present in the vacuoles utilized and distributed properly through pholem to the sinks and as a result, the leaf nitrogen, phosphorus and potassium percentage were increased.
 This result can be supported with the findings of Raguraj et al. (2020).
 Nitrogen contributing to vegetative growth, might be attributed a greater number of growing/harvestable shoots.
 Similar finding was also reported by Kaushal (2018).
 Increase in number of plucking points per unit area due to nitrogen was also reported by (Ranganathan, 2015).
 It was also seen in every observation that the No. of plucking points/m2 was decreased after foliar feeding of Nano NPK at higher dose (3200ml/ha).
 That indicated that higher dose of Nano NPK had the negative impact on number of plucking points/m2.

 Table 1.
 Effect of Nano NPK on density of plucking points (No. m-2 round-1)